jcmellado/dartis/README.md

 ```

 Set the log level according your needs.
 Most times, `INFO` is what you want. `ALL` is good for filling issues.

+## Testing
+Dependencies of this packages can installed with `pub get` and test cases can
+be run with `pub run test`.
+These test cases requires a redis running on
+`localhost:6379`, for local development this can be created with docker:

+ * `docker run --rm -p 127.0.0.1:6379:6379 redis`

+This starts a container running redis and exposes port `6379` localhost, when
+killed using `ctrl+c` the container will be deleted.